“Meal-Prep,” the Loveleaf Co. Way

 Choose your cooking time.

 You don’t need an entire prep day.
-The simple Loveleaf Co.
-Meal Method means less than an hour of cooking early in the week and then some quick and easy cooking throughout the week using already prepped components.
+This simple component method means less than an hour of cooking early in the week and then some quick and easy cooking throughout the week using already prepped components.

 How Long Does Food Last?